vnmakarov/mum-hash/README.md

     * *sha1* is about 20-30 slower than MUM and City on the bulk speed tests
     * The new fastest cryptographic hash function *SipHash* is up to 10 times slower
-  * MUM is also resistant to preimage attack (finding a string with given hash)
+  * MUM is also *resistant* to preimage attack (finding a string with given hash)
-    * To make moving to previous state values we use 1-to-1 one way function `lo(x*C) + hi(x*C)` where C is a constant.
+    * To make hard moving to previous state values we use mostly 1-to-1 one way function `lo(x*C) + hi(x*C)` where C is a constant.
 Brute force solution of equation `f(x) = a` probably requires `2^63` tries.
       Another used function equation `x ^ y = a` has a `2^64` solutions.
-It complicates finding the overal solution further.
+It complicates finding the overal solution further
-  * If somebody is not convinced, you can use randomly chosen multiplication constants (see function `mum_hash_randomize`).
+  * If somebody is not convinced, you can use **randomly chosen multiplication constants** (see function `mum_hash_randomize`).
     Finding a string with a given hash even if you know a string with such hash probably will be close to finding two or more solutions of *Diophantine* equations
-  * If somebody is still not convinced, you can implement hash tables to recognize the attack and rebuild the table using MUM function with the new multiplication constants
+  * If somebody is still not convinced, you can implement hash tables to **recognize the attack and rebuild** the table using MUM function with the new multiplication constants
   * Analogous approach can be used if you use weak hash function as MurMur or City.
 Instead of using cryptographic hash functions